Perth and surrounds boasts diverse wildlife experiences and natural wonders to discover.

 On Rottnest Island, you'll meet the cutest mini marsupial, found only in Western Australia, the world famous quokka!
 Quokkas are generally nocturnal and spend most of the day sleeping and resting under shady bushes and dense vegetation.
 On the island they can be seen opportunistically feeding during the day.

-You can spot Western Grey Kangaroos at a number of locations in Perth - they are best seen at dawn and dusk.
-Heirisson Island, located east of the CBD; Yanchep National Park, nestled on the shores of a lake and amid coastal woodland; and Whiteman Park, a popular recreation and conservation reserve in the Swan Valley, which is a biodiversity hotspot, providing habitat for a range of fauna, including 800 kangaroos!
-See more wildlife on a nocturnal tour in Whiteman Park.
+You can spot Western Grey Kangaroos in the wild at a number of locations in Perth (best seen at dawn and dusk) - Heirisson Island, located east of the CBD; Yanchep National Park, nestled on the shores of a lake and amid coastal woodland; and Whiteman Park, a popular recreation and conservation reserve in the Swan Valley, which is a biodiversity hotspot, providing habitat for a range of fauna, including 800 kangaroos!
+You can also see kangaroos in captivity at Caversham Wildlife Park, Perth Zoo, Perth's Outback Splash and Ranger Red's Zoo & Conservation Park.

 The first settlers named their colony "Swan River Colony" because black swans lived on the riverbanks.
 You can still see these majestic birds along the Swan River, in particular South Perth and Matilda Bay; on Lake Monger Reserve; Herdsman Lake; Bibra Lake; and Claremont and Shenton Park Lakes.